How does The Wave work?

 Return to Home PageReturn to Shannon's Seahawk home page

-Who else has claims to the Wave?
+Who lays claims to the Wave?
 By Shannon Love Who

 indeed invented, created and presented the first Wave?